 At this point, it probably won’t surprise you to learn that many of the same treatments that nourish and condition human hair can have the same beneficial results with dogs.

 For instance, the natural antiseptic and antiparasitic properties of lemon juice can add shine and body to your dog’s coat while repelling pests naturally.
+Rinsing with apple cider vinegar diluted in water can leave the coat shiny.

 Apple cider vinegar is another well-known antibacterial and antifungal agent that will strip your dog’s coat of any toxins, dander, pollen and other irritants while leaving her coat smooth and soft.
 Best of all, fleas and other insects hate the scent!